company-z/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged or noted in my PR.